Thompson6626/BirdThatFlaps/README.md

-# My Flappy Bird Attempt
+# The bird that flaps game
 Used the java swing framework